andywdahl/rgwas/README.md

 quantile( pvalsb['Hom',] )
 quantile( pvalsb['Het',] )
 ```
 This can be performed for all traits with an `apply` function or for loop.
-Because MFMR does not need to be refit, testing with `interxn_tst` just amounts to performing linear regression t/F-tests, for which `interxn_tst` is essentially just a (hopefully) helpful interface.
+Because MFMR does not need to be refit, testing with `interxn_tst` just amounts to performing t/F-tests for linear/logistic regression, for which `interxn_tst` is essentially just a (hopefully) helpful interface.

 To get positive results for SNP heterogeneity, I add a small effects of SNP 1: a homogeneoues effect on quantitative trait 2, and a heterogeneoues effect on quantitative trait 1:
 ```R